eduvpn/eduvpn.org/posts/openvpn_modern_crypto_part_ii.md

 Ubuntu 20.04, and any other distribution or OS with OpenSSL >= 1.1.1.

 It seems we should be able to update to TLSv1.3 and EdDSA in the next major version of eduVPN / Let's Connect!.
-The official clients are based on OpenVPN (Community) and the TunnelKit library used by Passepartout.
-Added benefit is that by migrating to EdDSA we'll keep supporting other OpenVPN clients on unsupported platforms as well!
+The eduVPN / Let's Connect! apps are based on OpenVPN (Community) and the TunnelKit library used by Passepartout.
+We'll even keep supporting the standard OpenVPN clients!